eightnoneone/documentation-1/docs-style-guide/README.md

 You don't need to be some sort of programming expert (though it helps) or god-level sysadmin (ditto) to help out with this project, but you will need a few things:

 * A working knowledge of Git, and Github.
-* A working knowledge of Markdown formatting.
-Here's [a handy guide](https://guides.github.com/features/mastering-markdown/).
+* A working knowledge of [Markdown](https://guides.github.com/features/mastering-markdown/) formatting.
 * A good screenshot tool at the ready, and possibly a simple graphics editing program.
 * A willingness to work with editors.
 Every submission to the docs will be given a once-over (at least) to make sure it's:
     * Technically correct and working as intended.